maryshas/maryshas/README.md

   - Key features include photo upload, searching, filtering, sorting, generating inventory reports, creating asset tags, and barcode/QR code scans.

-  - Front-end: React Native, JavaScript
+  - Front-end: JavaScript

-  - Back-end and Database Server: Microsoft Azure SQL Database]
+  - Back-end and Database Server: Google Firebase

   - Currently an ongoing project.

-- **Big Data and Analytics Association Project Series**
-  - Data Science research projects, including working with unclean datasets, performing data cleaning, feature engineering, and advanced exploratory data analysis.
+- **Formula 1 Race Winner Prediction Model**
+  - Using FastF1 API and Gradient Boosting to predict the Formula 1 Grand Prix Winner based on 2024 race data and 2025 qualifying times.

+  - Trained a Gradient Boosting Regressor to predict race performance by extracting lap times from the 2024 race and mapping them to 2025 qualifiers.

-  - Software used: Python (pandas, seaborn, matplotlib, NumPy), SQL, Streamlit for deployment.
+  - Software used: Python (pandas, NumPy, FastF1 API, Gradient Boosting)

   - Currently an ongoing project.